 3. 2005: Foo Fighters, Iron Maiden, Pixies

 2005 was big.
 Really big.
 You can't get much bigger than Iron Maiden and Foo Fighters, after all, and the not-at-all small matter of Pixies to back them up as a third headliner.
-Foo Fighters returned last year on the 20 year anniversary of Nirvana’s legendary Reading performance to headline.
+Foo Fighters returned in 2012 on the 20 year anniversary of Nirvana’s legendary Reading performance to headline.

 Here’s half an hour of their 2005 set, starting with ‘All My Life’